fujimura/fb_graph-rails/README.md

 Simple FbGraph wrapper for Rails.

 ## Features
-* Session maintenance by signed request.
+* Session maintenance by signed request or oauth2
 * Access control by Facebook App Permissions.
 * Call Graph API from Model with one-line configuration.

-## Prerequisition
+## Prerequisites
-* Create model Called Facebook(see specs/fake_app).
 * Create model Called User(see specs/fake_app).

 ## How to use
 * tba

 ## Limitations
-* OAuth2 authentication IS NOT SUPPORTED.
-Signed-request only.
 * Slow.
 No caching for now.

 ## TODO
-* Write installation guide.
+* Write installation guide
+* Test for OAuth2 support
 * Require user only with basic permissions
-* Logger support
+* Logger
+* Simple cache system using Rails.cache